EseCurtis/Nutrea/ReadMe.md

   - Simple, visually engaging slides with brief descriptions.
   - Option to skip or proceed.
 - **User Input:** Gather basic information like dietary preferences, allergies, and daily nutritional goals.
+- - **User Input:** User should be able to select an ai model avatar called a companion. like a personal assistant

 ### 2. Home Screen (Dashboard):
-- **Purpose:** Central hub for daily meal suggestions, reminders, and tracking.
+- **Purpose:** Central hub for daily meal suggestions, reminders, and tracking and tips
 - **Design:**
   - **Top Section:** Displays the current date, with a progress bar showing the user's daily nutrition goal completion.
   - **Middle Section:**